DevExpress-Examples/how-to-implement-crud-operations-using-dxgrid-and-entity-framework-server-mode-e3863/Readme.md

 <!-- default file list end -->
 # How to implement CRUD operations using DXGrid and Entity Framework (Server Mode)

+Refer to the latest example that illustrates how to implement CRUD operations in a data-bound [GridControl](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl): [https://github.com/DevExpress-Examples/how-to-implement-crud-operations](https://github.com/DevExpress-Examples/how-to-implement-crud-operations).

 <p>This example shows how to use EntityServerModeDataSource with DXGrid, and how to implement CRUD operations (e.g., add, remove, edit) in your application via special behavior.</p>
 <p><strong>Note</strong> that the test sample requires the SQL Express service to be installed on your machine.</p>